flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-06-05-quick-quotes/index.md

     _key: card-3-9efd600d-df55-49c2-ac58-5eb9c255614d
   - order: 3
     body: >-
-      > ‘As a result of the screening process so far, the department has sent a number of individuals for further evaluation and a comprehensive assessment of their symptoms and findings in the United States.”
+      > "As a result of the screening process so far, the department has sent a number of individuals for further evaluation and a comprehensive assessment of their symptoms and findings in the United States.”

       State Dept spokeswoman Heather Nauert on the removal of gov't workers from the U.S. Consulate in Guangzhou, China.
 Staffers are said to be suffering